5 Best Roland Electronic Drum Sets

 The Roland TD-27KV has been the industry-standard electronic drum kit for the longest time.
 It provides all the sounds and qualities that you need in a professional e-kit, yet it’s not as expensive as the higher-tier kits from Roland.

-The kit is centered around the TD-27 drum module.
-It has dozens of features, yet it’s very easy to understand and learn how to use.
 The layout is fairly streamlined as opposed to the more expensive modules from Roland.
 Some notable features are the tone and tuning functions, the practice features, and the Bluetooth connectivity.

 The TD-27KV is the most affordable kit that still offers Roland’s Prismatic Sound Modeling technology.
 It makes the sounds on the module so customizable that you can even choose how close or far the drum mics are to the kit.